masc-ucsc/docs/docs/pyrope/06c-pipelining.md

       {
         pub let tmp = in1 * in2
       } #> {
+        assert true // nothing to do, but one statement required
         // extra cycle for multiply
       } #> {
+        assert true
         // extra cycle for multiply
       } #> {
         out = tmp + in1#[0]